 Just make sure that you only give your dog pumpkin flesh and pumpkin seeds.
 Don’t give them pumpkin skin or the stems of pumpkins to your dog.

 Pumpkin can have some great health benefits for your dog.
 Here are just a few of the ways pumpkin can help your pet.

 Aids with constipation

-Giving a dog that is constipated a small amount of pumpkin each day can help with constipation.
-The fiber content helps draw moisture which can help when a dog is constipated.
+Pumpkin is a great source of fiber which can help with constipation in dogs.
+This is because of the high fiber content helps draw moisture which can help when a dog is constipated.